Odinbytes/justin-portfolio/README.md

 This personal portfolio page is initially built with HTML/CSS and Javascript.
 It will be improved using React and Vue Js later.

-Welcome to My Portfolio, where ideas are brought!
+Welcome to My Portfolio, where ideas are brought to

 *About Me*